JetBrains/amper/docs/FAQ.md

 Gradle-based Amper offers full interoperability with Gradle, including the use of Gradle plugins and writing custom tasks.

-### How do Amper and Declarative Gradle relate to each over?
+### How do Amper and Declarative Gradle relate to each other?

-Both projects aim to improve the the developer experience and the IDE support; but from the opposite directions and with different constraints.
-The Amper's approach is to design a tool from ground up, which is easy to use for the developers regardless of their background, with a great IDE support in mind, and focused on the specific use-cases.
+Both projects aim to improve the developer experience and the IDE support, but from opposite directions and with different constraints.
+Amper's approach is to design, from the ground up, a tool that is easy to use for the developers regardless of their background, with great IDE support in mind, and focused on specific use-cases.
 The [Declarative Gradle project](https://blog.gradle.org/declarative-gradle) approaches the same goal from the other end, simplifying and managing the complexity of an already exising powerful tool.